mishael-fav/COHORT-RETENTION-ANALYSIS/README.md

 # Cohort Retention Analysis

-This project focuses on conducting a **Cohort Retention Analysis** to understand customer behavior over time, using the *Online Retail* dataset.
-The analysis was performed using **SQL** for data cleaning and preparation, and visualized using **Tableau**.
+This project analyzes customer behavior to solve a critical retention challenge.
+By combining **Time-Series Analysis (Cohorts)** with **Value-Based Segmentation (RFM)**, I diagnosed a sharp drop in customer retention after the first month.
+The analysis revealed that while 75% of new customers churn immediately, the business model is sustained by a highly resilient "VIP" segment that generates 90%+ of total revenue.
 ---

+## 🏢 Business Problem
+The business faced declining retention rates across 2011 cohorts compared to 2010 baselines.
+The goal was to answer two questions:
+1. **When** are customers leaving?
+(Retention Timing)
+2. **Who** are the customers leaving?
+(Quality of Acquisition)

+---

+## 🛠️ Solution Strategy
+I employed a dual-layer analytical approach:
+1. **Cohort Analysis:** To track retention rates of specific customer groups over a 12-month period.
+2. **RFM Segmentation:** To classify customers based on Recency, Frequency, and Monetary value to distinguish between "high-value churn" vs. "low-value churn."

+---

 ## 📌 Project Objectives

-- Understand customer purchasing behavior over time.
+- Understand customer purchasing behavior over time (Cohort Analysis).
-- Categorize your custommers based on their purchases behaviour (RFM Analysis)
+- Categorize your custommers based on their purchases behaviour (RFM Segmentation)
 - Analyze retention rates across different customer cohorts.
 - Visualize patterns and trends to support business decision-making.
 - Build a **Cohort Retention | RFM Analysis Dashboard** for interactive insights.